vamtiger-project/vamtiger-debug-server/README.md

 }); // 3
 ```

-A custom request handler can also be defined:
+[VAMTIGER Debug Server](https://github.com/vamtiger-project/vamtiger-debug-server) can also be use as an HTTP server by defining a path to a custom request handler:
 ```bash
 vamtiger-debug-server --port 8888 --handleRequest path/to/request/handler
 ```